 4. Cut back on smoking

 We know that smoking will be the hardest habit to kick, but it is a big one.
 Smoking doubles your risk for gum disease amongst a whole range of other health issues.
-The best way to start quitting is by smoking one less cigarette every day, reducing that number each week until you no longer feel the need to smoke.
+The recommended way to start quitting is by smoking one less cigarette every day, reducing that number each week until you no longer feel the need to smoke.
 Once you start getting to this stage, it would be a good idea to throw away all tobacco products in your house and ask friends and family to help support your quitting.
-There will be cravings, but the best way to get around this is to do activities that distract you, such as chewing on some sugar-free gum or going for a walk.
-If you are really struggling, it’s best to visit your GP.
+There will be cravings, but the recommended way to get around this is to do activities that distract you, such as chewing on some sugar-less gum or going for a walk.
+If you are really struggling, it’s recommended to visit your GP.

 Take things one step at a time, and if you forget to floss one day or eat a big piece of sugary cake it’s fine.
 Tomorrow is another day and you can always start again.
 Nothing worthwhile ever came simple, so don’t give up!